uohzxela/search-engine/README.md

 The JDBM library from http://jdbm.sourceforge.net/ is used to create and manipulate the file structures for storing the inverted file and other file structures needed.

 A retrieval function (or called the search engine) is implemented to compare a list of query terms against the inverted file and returns the top documents, up to a maximum of 50, to the user in a ranked order according to the vector space model.
-As noted about, phrase must be supported, e.g., “hong kong” universities.

 Term weighting formula is based on tfxidf/max(tf) and document similarity is based on cosine similarity measure.